 - Make sure your lid is on tight and blend on high so that the tiny specks of oat flour incorporate well with the liquids and absorb them.
 If the oat flour is too large, it will not absorb the liquid properly and your batter could be runny.

 - Some have stated that this batter is too thin.
 When you follow the recipe as written, the batter should just run off a spatula when dipped in and pulled out of the batter.
-If it is very runny, add 1/4 cup oats and re-blend until it reaches this thickness.
+If it is very runny, add ¼ cup oats and re-blend until it reaches this thickness.
+Alternatively, if it is too thick, add ¼ cup water and re-blend.

 Note: I invested in a double waffle maker identical to this one, except I got mine at Walmart for half the price.
 It makes AMAZING waffles with deep pockets AND it is quick.
 I can’t recommend it enough!

-I recommend freezing waffles in a single layer, and then transferred to a freezer-safe bag.
+Let the waffles cool completely before freezing.
+I recommend freezing waffles in a single layer on a baking sheet and then transferring it to a freezer-safe bag.

 A toaster is a great way to reheat frozen oatmeal waffles, assuming your toaster is large enough.
 You might have to break the whole waffle into halves or quarters so it fits.